 Never keep negative thoughts and feelings inside.
 That’s where they become toxic.
 They're always better out than in.
 Open up to a trusted friend or family member if you can, and tell them how you’re feeling.
 They might have been there too.
 And if you don’t feel comfortable opening up to a loved one then try joining a local support group, or find a therapist.

-If you’ve been feeling consistently low for a period of over 2 weeks then you could be suffering from depression.
+If you’ve been feeling consistently low for a period of over 2 weeks then you might be suffering from depression.
 Depression can make it difficult to break out of negative thought patterns, and cause feelings of low self-esteem and self-worth.

+Remember that what comes next rests in your hands.
 In the words of the author Dr Roopleen,

 “If you have a dream, don’t just sit there.
 Gather courage to believe that you can succeed and leave no stone unturned to make it a reality”.